-Within the group we are interested in different aspects of cellular immunology, immune modulation through surface engineering, Dendritic cell and macrophage biology and immune competent tissue models.
+Within the group we are interested in different aspects of cellular immunology, immune modulation through surface engineering, dendritic cell and macrophage biology, molecular aspects of allergy and immune competent tissue models.
 We have a particular interest in monocytes and their dendritic cells and macrophage progeny and their cross-talk with environmental cues.

 A wide range of techniques are used including primary cell cultures (including dendritic cells, macrophages, bronchial epithelial cells, keratinocytes and fibroblasts), multicolor flowcytometry, live cell sorting (magnetic and Fluorescence-activated), gene silencing (siRNA), primary cell transfection, PCR and Western Blotting.
 We also routinely use 3D synthetic scaffolds and hydrogels for creating biomimetic co-cultures of different cell types.

 Ghaemmagahmi group research spans three interdisciplinary themes: